smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

 The name of the openssl package to install.
-Default value: `openssl`.

 ##### `package_ensure`

 Data type: `String`

 The desired package state.
-Default value: `installed`.

 ##### `root_group`